-1. For the calendar year ended December 31, 2020 2.
+1. For the calendar year ended December 31, 2021 2.
 SEC Identification Number 134800 3.
-BIR Tax Identification No. 000-590-608-000 JOLLIVILLE HOLDINGS CORPORATION 4.
-Exact name of issuer as specified in its charter PHILIPPINES (SEC Use Only) 5.
-6. Industry Classification Code: Province, Country or other jurisdiction of incorporation or organization 7.
-4/F 20 Lansbergh Place 170 Tomas Morato Ave., corner Scout Castor St. Quezon City 1103 Address of principal office Postal Code 8.
+BIR Tax Identification No. 000-590-608-000 4.
+Exact name of issuer as specified in its charter JOLLIVILLE HOLDINGS CORPORATION 5.
+PHILIPPINES 6.
+Province, Country or other jurisdiction of incorporation or organization (SEC Use Only) Industry Classification Code: 7.
+4/F 20 Lansbergh Place 170 Tomas Morato Ave., corner Scout Castor St. Quezon City Address of principal office Postal Code 8.
 (632) 8373-3038 Issuer's telephone number, including area code 9.
 Former name, former address, and former fiscal year, if changed since last report.
-10. Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
-4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock

-Common Stock, ₽1 par value

-281,500,000 shares
+10.).
+Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
+4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock, P1 par value 281,500,000 shares 11.
+Are any or all of these securities listed on a Stock Exchange.
+Yes [X] No [] If yes, state the name of such stock exchange and the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE COMMON STOCK 12.
+Check whether the issuer: The (a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17.1 reunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of a Corporation Code of the Philippines during the preceding twelve (12) months (or for such shorter iod that the registrant was required to file such reports); Yes [X] No [] (b) has been subject to such filing requirements for the past ninety (90) days.
+Yes [] No [X] 13.
+Aggregate market value of the voting stock held by non-affiliates is: 525,328,258 as of